Color Theory for Outfits: Expert Style Guide 2026

 Seasonal Color Analysis: Find Your Palette

-Developed by color consultant Carole Jackson in the 1980s, seasonal color analysis categorizes people into four seasons based on their natural coloring—skin tone, hair, and eyes.
-Each season has a palette of colors that create harmony with your features.
+Developed by color consultant Carole Jackson in the 1980s and popularized in her book Color Me Beautiful, seasonal color analysis categorizes people into four seasons based on their natural coloring — skin tone, hair, and eye color.
+Each season has a curated palette that creates harmony with your natural features.

 Spring: Warm & Bright